 Inputs SP0 to SP7 may be programmable for switch-to-battery or switch-to-ground.
-These inputs types are defined using the settings command (Table 6).
+These inputs types are defined using the settings command (refer to Table 6).
 To set an SPn input for switch-to-battery, a logic [1] for the appropriate bit must be set.
 To set an SPn input for switch-to-ground, a logic [0] for the appropriate bit must be set.
-The MCU may change or update the programmable switch register via software at any time in Normal mode.
-Regardless of the setting, when the SPn input switch is closed a logic [1] will be placed in the serial output response register (Table 17, page 19).
+The MCU may change or update the Programmable Switch Register via software at any time in Normal mode.
+Regardless of the setting, when the SPn input switch is closed a logic [1] will be placed in the Serial Output Response Register (refer to Table 17, page 21).